IanMarcony/NLW04-NODE/README.md

 # :rocket: NLW04-NODE

-This application was developed in Next Level Week event of Rockeseat.
+This application was developed in Next Level Week event of [Rocketseat](https://rocketseat.com.br/).
 It's a Node application in backend to calculate a NPS in surveys

 ## :computer: 1.
 Technologies